Crockpot Chicken and Dumplings Recipe (Easy Comfort in a Bowl)

 • Recipe Notes

-This card matches the article’s style: crockpot chickencream of chicken soupveggies (onion, carrot, celery, peas), and refrigerated biscuit dough as the main dumpling shortcut.
+This card matches the articleโ€™s style:ย crockpot chicken,ย cream of chicken soup,ย veggies (onion, carrot, celery, peas), andย refrigerated biscuit doughย as the main dumpling shortcut.

-You can swap chicken breasts for thighs for richer flavor, just like mentioned in the article.
+You can swapย chicken breasts for thighsย for richer flavor, just like mentioned in the article.

 Keep the lid closed while dumplings cook so they stay light and fluffy instead of gummy.